ahmed-order/EDA_Telco-Customer-Churn/README.md

 ## EDA

 ### 01-What is the overall churn rate of the entire company?
-I used to following query to total number of customers , sum of people that left the company and percentage of people that left the company.
+I used the following query to calculate the total number of customers , sum of people that left the company and percentage of people that left the company.

 **Script:** [Overall_Churn_script.sql](./eda_sql_querys/Overall_Churn.sql)